Parallel Best Arm Identification in Heterogeneous Environments: The Impossibility Result

-We would like to introduce a few notations that we will be using in this section. \begin{itemize} \item $R$: The number of rounds used by the algorithm.
+We start with the case when there are two agents (i.e., $K = 2$), and then generalize the results to all $K$.
+Below are a few notations that we will be using in this section. \begin{itemize} \item $R$: The number of rounds used by the algorithm.
 We will focus on the range $1 \le R \le \frac{\log n}{24 \log\log n}$.

 \item $L \triangleq 6R$: The number of terms in the means of arms in the hard input distribution.

 \item $\eta \triangleq n^{\frac{1}{2L}} = n^{\frac{1}{12R}}$: Intuitively, it is the ratio between the maximum contributions of consecutive terms in the mean construction.
 For $1 \le R \le \frac{\log n}{24 \log\log n}$, we always have $\eta \ge \log^2 n$.